 Ask an introvert to list their friends and I’m sure one hand is enough to count them all.
 Introverts are not social animals and keep their circle small.
 As a result, their lives have less drama as compared to those with all kinds of friends who bring different kinds of drama.
 To an introvert, The Real Housewives reality shows kind of friendships is a nightmare.
 “Why do we have to meet so many times”?
 They ask.
 “Why do we have to talk about her or her relationship”?
 A small circle of friends is a great source of contentment.
 These friends are reliable, understand you and will give their right arm for you.
 In an introvert friendship, there is no need for so many meetings to ‘catch up’.
 An exchange of memes and dirty jokes is enough to fuel the friendship till the next meeting is due.

 Are content with their own company

 Most of the dissatisfaction humans experience in life is as a result of our relationships.
-Whether it’s romantic, family, friendship, other people have a way to cause some form of stressors in our lives.
+Whether it’s romantic, family, friendship, other people have a way to cause some form of stress in our lives.
 While extroverts thrive in presence of other people, introverts are content with their own company.
-Sometimes it seems as if an introvert is lonely; yet alone does not mean lonely.
-Plus how can introverts be lonely with all that self talk they do?
+Sometimes it may seem as if an introvert is lonely; yet alone does not mean lonely.
+Plus how can introverts be lonely with all that self-talk they do?
 Introverts derive satisfaction from being alone and while they may appear lonely to others, they are actually having the time of their lives.
 Further, most introverts are conscious about what others think of them.
-Being alone therefore means they can be themselves without pretence and fear of being judged by others.
+Being alone therefore means they can be themselves without pretense and fear of being judged by others.
 Isn’t that just bliss?